-With the introduction of REv2 and Scrypto in our planned Alexandria and Babylon releases, Radix will deliver full programmable “smart contract” capability for developers, suitable for creating the full range of DeFi dApps and more.
-However, our form of smart contracts is unique; we call them components.
+With the introduction of REv2 and Scrypto in our Alexandria and Babylon releases, Radix will deliver full programmable “smart contract” capability for developers, suitable for creating the full range of DeFi dApps and more.
+However, we split the concept of smart contacts into two parts: blueprints and components.

-Common features like tokens and accounts will be available as blueprints on Radix.
-We expect that Radix community developers will rapidly implement all manner of DeFi functionality, from the simple to the highly complex, as Blueprints.
+Commonly-needed blueprints like accounts will be available as free blueprints released by the Radix Foundation.
+We expect that Radix community developers will rapidly implement all manner of DeFi functionality, from the simple to the highly complex, as blueprints.

 In the Babylon release, blueprints will be deployed to an on-ledger Blueprint Catalog that will enable easy and transparent reuse, good community-driven standards, as well as the ability for developers to receive direct on-ledger per-usage payment for useful functionality they create via the Developer Royalty System.

 You can check out how blueprints and components work in our Scrypto docs.